Need a dairy-free option?

 We tried the Sprouted Whole Grain Pizza Crust from Trader Joe's today and it was a HIT!
 I like that the crust is made from whole grain sprouted flour, which is usually easier to digest than regular four, and contains a blend of various whole grains.
 Pro tip: bake it without toppings for 5 minutes at 400F before topping it and putting it back in the oven.
 The crust will be a perfect thin crust crispiness.
 The package has 2 crusts so makes a TON of food!

 Top with your favorite sauce and toppings.
 I love to top it with simple homemade pizza sauce (see below), riced cauliflower and shredded Italian blend cheese on top.
 No hiding the cauli - your kids will catch on and won’t trust new foods if you’re hiding things!
-My girls even sprinkle on the riced cauliflower themselves.
+My kids even sprinkle on the riced cauliflower themselves.

 For the simple sauce: